enlivengo/admincore/README.md

 ### Search

-Use `SearchAttrs` to set search attributes, when search resources, will use those columns to search, it aslo support search nested relations
+Use `SearchAttrs` to set search attributes, when search the resource, will use those columns to search, aslo supporting nested relations

 ```go
 // Search products with its name, code, category's name, brand's name